infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

 - After six months of only breast feeding, the baby needs extra food to grow.
 - Start one new food type at a time, not many.
 Food like gruel, porridge, cooked vegetable, fruit pulp is good for babies after six months age.
 - If milk is given do not dilute it.
 Dilute milk is often the cause of malnutrition.
 - Prepare semi solid feeds from roasted, puffed grain, flour prepared from fermented grain (satva) are easy to digest.
-Add oil or ghee to child&#39;s food to improve nutrition.
+Add oil or ghee to child's food to improve nutrition.
 - Eggs are a good source of body building element called proteins.
 Babies and children need frequent feeds every day.
 - Child should be offered food every three to four hours.
 - Washing hands before preparing food and feeding child is essential.